by Lynette Woods

 His Grace, Mercy and Love must bring balance, for many have been in churches where they learned to be literally afraid of God and what He could do to them, but going to the opposite extreme and ignoring the Otherness of God does not balance things, instead it tips the scales too far the other way resulting in becoming so familiar with God that we lose the sense of His holiness and sanctity.
 It is only when we have seen something of the holiness of God and how beyond comprehension He is, that we begin to truly, deeply appreciate the immensity of His Mercy and Grace.
 Otherwise His Grace, Mercy and Love can be quite cheap to us; we may even be arrogant enough to think we deserve them!
 His Holiness accentuates the wonder and preciousness of His Love, Grace and Mercy.

 Seeing something of His holiness establishes awe, reverence and humility in us.
 It brings a much-needed adjustment to our Self-centred existence.
 Too often, instead of allowing Truth to bring Light and reveal what is Self in us, the temptation is to hide behind selected verses like "there is no condemnation for us in Christ Jesus" and "nothing can separate us from the love of God".
 Instead of going to the Scriptures and trusting the Sun/Son to be our Light and reveal all, many use a man-made flashlight to highlight just small portions they like while Self remains hidden in the darkness (John 3:19,20).
 The incredible freedom that Christ paid such an enormous price for, was not to free us to use love and grace as a license or a reason to do whatever we want to do!
 That is not freedom but bondage: bondage to Self.
-Christ came to set us free from the tyranny of Satan, Sin AND from Self!
+Christ came to set us free from the tyranny of His enemies, including Sin AND from Self!

 The only way to be free of Self is through the Cross of Christ, through death.
 While we are dead to Sin through Christ's death, we need to daily die to Self and to the old way of us being in control and being king.
 God's ways so often make no sense to us, when Jesus told His friends that He was going to be killed, "Peter took Jesus aside and told him to stop talking like that.
 He said, "God would never let this happen to You, Lord!"
-Jesus turned to Peter and said, "Satan, get away from Me!
+Jesus turned to Peter and said, "Satan (enemy), get away from Me!
 You're in My way because you think like everyone else and not like God."
 Then Jesus said to His disciples: If any of you want to be My followers, you must forget about yourself, deny yourself.
 You must take up your cross and follow Me.
 If anyone desires to come after Me, let him deny himself, and take up his cross daily, and follow Me."
 (Matt 16:22-24; Luke 9:23).

 The Cross was typified in the Old Testament by sacrifices burned on the altar—the key word being sacrifice.
 We don't naturally like sacrifice, or being denied, or forgetting about Self.
 But truly, this Way of God is the Way of Truth and Life as we yield, surrender and sacrifice what is most precious to us: our very Self.
 This Way is costly but in losing yourself, you find Life and Treasure in Christ for it is only as we lose all that we find All in He who is our Holiness!